Rajini does a U-turn; scraps political plunge plans citing health reasons | Politics

 VCK leader and Lok Sabha member Thol Thirumavalavan said the actor's decision would only ''affect the BJP and Sangh Parivar as they tried to gain mileage out of his fame.'' ''This is not mere speculation but everyone knows this,'' he said.
 However, the BJP said it was banking only on ''real superstar'' Prime Minister Narendra Modi, whose work would ensure a 'resounding victory' in the hustings next year.

-Former state party chief Pon Radhakrishnan dismissed as ''a figment of imagination'' the speculations that Rajinis decision might affect the BJPs prospects. ''The BJP is dependent only on Narendra Modi and not on anyone,'' he said but added Rajinikanth could have come to politics.
+Former state party chief Pon Radhakrishnan dismissed as ''a figment of imagination'' the speculations that Rajinikanth's decision might affect the BJP's prospects. ''The BJP is dependent only on Narendra Modi and not on anyone,'' he said but added Rajinikanth could have come to politics.

-Noted political observer 'Tharasu' Shyam opined the actor not starting a party will help the AIADMK-BJP combine in the elections..
+Noted political observer 'Tharasu' Shyam opined the actor not starting a party will help the AIADMK-BJP combine in the elections.
+Meanwhile, some fans of the actor staged a protest outside his house demanding a re-think of his decision.

 ALSO READ